QubesOS/qubes-doc/introduction/faq.md

 ### Is Qubes just another Linux distribution?

-If you really want to call it a distribution, then it's more of a "Xen distribution" than a Linux one.
+If you really want to call it a distribution, then it's more of a "hybrid Linux and Xen distribution" than a pure Linux one.
+Qubes uses Linux as an "API provider" for its apps and drivers, and it uses Xen to keep the operating system secure.
-But Qubes is much more than just Xen packaging.
+It uses But Qubes is much more than just Linux and Xen packaging.
 It has its own VM management infrastructure, with support for template VMs, centralized VM updating, etc.
 It also has a very unique GUI virtualization infrastructure.

 ### What about safe languages and formally verified microkernels?